 Have you ever watched a sunset on a Florida beach and wished your beach day didn’t have to end?
-At all of these campgrounds, you can pitch your tent right on the sand, either directly on the beach or just steps away.
-And by the beach, we aren’t just referring to the ocean either.
+At all of these campgrounds, you can pitch your tent right on the sand, either directly on the beach or steps away.
+And by the beach, we aren’t just referring to the ocean.
 Some of the best lake camping in Florida also happens to provide beach access to campers.
 This refreshingly affordable experience is one thing that makes Florida really special, but it’s also very popular.
-Check out several of these places well in advance and reserve your night in paradise.
+Make sure you book your stay at these campsites well in advance to reserve your night in paradise.
+Let’s get right to it, here are some of our favorite places to go waterfront camping in Florida.

-What’s your favorite place to camp on the beach in Florida?
-Any other great places for lake camping in Florida we should add?
+What’s your favorite place to go waterfront camping in Florida?
+Can you think of other great places for waterfront camping near you in Florida that we should add?
 Let us know!
 Not so into roughing it?
 Check out these awesome cabins in Florida that will give you an unforgettable stay.

 More to Explore